polisai/polis-oss/docs/testing/02-vscode-integration.md

 ### Check Bridge Logs

-In the Polis Bridge terminal, you should see:
+In the Polis terminal, you should see:
 ```
 INFO New session created session_id=abc123 agent_id=vscode-user
 INFO Sent endpoint event session_id=abc123